XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "If the masternode owner deposits 11,000,000 XDC instead of 10,000,000 XDC on its own node, can it later on unstake the excess ?"
     Yes, it can.

-!!! quote "How can I change my node's name?"
-    You can do it on XinFinMaster.
-	Go to your masternode page on XinFinMaster, if you are logged in XinFinMaster with the owner account, you can click next to the masternode name to edit infos.

 !!! quote "Why is a node flagged as 'Slashed'?"
     A masternode will be automatically slashed by the Slashing Mechanism if the node doesn't validate any block within an epoch.